ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/introduction.rst

 Organization Structure
 ----------------------

-The Structure of a GitHub organization revolves around **Teams**.
+The structure of a GitHub organization revolves around **Teams**.
 Teams are groups of organization members that can be effectively utilized to control member permissions.